-Many people are interested in employment with the N.J.
-Division of Fish and Wildlife.
-All permanent, full-time professional positions within this and other state agencies are filled from certification lists maintained by the N.J.
-Civil Service Commission (formerly the Department of Personnel).
+All permanent, full-time professional positions within the NJ Division of Fish and Wildlife and other state agencies are filled from certification lists maintained by the N.J.
+Civil Service Commission (CSC).
 Information about state employment and current vacancies is also available at www.nj.gov/nj/employ/.

 Employment opportunities within DEP are listed at www.nj.gov/dep/jobs/.
 It is advisable to apply for any vacancy/title that is related to the field you wish to enter.
 Even if a vacancy is not in a location you are interested in, if you are eligible to apply you should - taking and passing an exam will place you on a list for future vacancies.

 Most professional positions within the Division of Fish and Wildlife require a bachelors degree with a major in one of the following or related fields: wildlife management, fisheries management, natural resources management, environmental science, wildlife biology, or fisheries biology.
 Often a major outside these areas will be acceptable provided adequate related course work has been performed, but that is a Civil Service Commission decision.
 Each CSC announcement specifies educational requirements.

 Many people are interested in becoming a Conservation Police Officer.
 Among the stringent requirements for a Conservation Police Officer is a Bachelor's degree in one of the Biological Sciences, Natural Resource Management, Environmental Studies or Environmental Science.
 The Bachelor's degree must include or be supplemented by twenty-four (24) semester hour credits in any combination of the following areas: Fisheries Science, Wildlife Science, Ecology, Natural Resource Management or Biological Science.
 One (1) year of experience in law enforcement, environmental enforcement activities, wildlife science, fisheries science, or environmental science is also a requirement.